The House of the Scorpion: Literary style

 Though the novel details moral issues involved with human cloning, in his review for The New York Times, Roger Sutton argued that the novel is only nominally science fiction, and is more often a realistic fiction tale with elements of the adventure story.

 Reception

 Reviewing the novel in The New York Times, Roger Sutton traced the novel's roots back to Pinocchio, as both novels feature non-human characters desperate to become human.
 Sutton called the novel "a big, ambitious tale."

 Publishers Weekly, in a starred review of the novel, noted that "Farmer grippingly demonstrates that there are no easy answers.
 The questions she raises will haunt readers long after the final page."

 Kirkus Reviews, also in a starred review, called The House of the Scorpion "a must-read for SF fans."

-The Lord of Opium

-As The House of the Scorpion drew on so much of her childhood, Farmer found it difficult to write the sequel, The Lord of Opium.
-The sequel was published on September 3, 2013.
-The story begins a few hours after the final events of the first book.
-Largely centered around Matt's new regime in Opium, it explores the temptation of absolute power and Matt's struggle to not become the same type of ruler as the original El Patrón.
-As a 15 year-old boy, once a victim of hatred and disdain, he now finds himself in a position of wealth, power, and complete control over people.
-Farmer discussed her interest in exploring the temptation of power and control Matt struggled with, stating, "I don't know if that's a particularly popular way for the book to go but it was what interested me."

 Awards

 It won the U.S. National Book Award for Young People's Literature and was named a Newbery Honor Book and a Michael L. Printz Honor Book.
 In the speculative fiction field, it was a runner-up for the Locus Award in the young adult category and the Mythopoeic Award in the children's category.